Kunhao-Liu/3D-OVS/README.md

 ```
 @article{liu20233dovs,
   title={3D Open-vocabulary Segmentation with Foundation Models},
-  author={Liu, Kunhao and Zhan, Fangneng and Zhang, Jiahui and Xu, Muyu and Yu, Yingchen and Saddik, Abdulmotaleb El and Theobalt, Christian and Lu, Shijian and Xing, Eric},
+  author={Liu, Kunhao and Zhan, Fangneng and Zhang, Jiahui and Xu, Muyu and Yu, Yingchen and Saddik, Abdulmotaleb El and Theobalt, Christian and Xing, Eric and Lu, Shijian},
   journal={arXiv preprint arXiv:2305.14093},
   year={2023}
 }